James Sweeney (Medal of Honor): Medal of Honor citation

-"The President of the United States of America, in the name of Congress, takes pleasure in presenting the Medal of Honor to Private James Sweeney, United States Army, for extraordinary heroism on 19 October 1864, while serving with Company A, 1st Vermont Cavalry, in action at Cedar Creek, Virginia.
-With one companion Private Sweeney captured the State flag of a North Carolina regiment, together with three officers and an ambulance with its mules and driver."
+The President of the United States of America, in the name of Congress, takes pleasure in presenting the Medal of Honor to Corporal Frederick A. Lyon, United States Army, for extraordinary heroism on 19 October 1864, while serving with Company A, 1st Vermont Cavalry, in action at Cedar Creek, Virginia.
+With one companion, Corporal Lyon captured the flag of a Confederate regiment, three officers, and an ambulance with its mules and driver.

 The companion mentioned in his citation was corporal Frederick A. Lyon, who also received the Medal of Honor.
-One of the captured officers was the mortally wounded general Stephen Dodson Ramseur, who died the next day.

-Sweeney was sent to Washington, D.C. with the captured Confederate flag.
+Sweeney was sent to Washington, D.C., with the captured Confederate battle flag.
 He was personally introduced to Secretary of War Edwin M. Stanton by General George Custer.
-Stanton personally presented the Medal of Honor to Sweeney who was also promoted to corporal.
+Stanton personally presented the Medal of Honor to Sweeney, who was also promoted to corporal.